rayko/logeiger-counter/README.md

 $ bundle install
 ```

-This thing was meant to be used with log files or pretty much any kind, like Rails logs, system logs, etc.
+This thing was meant to be used with log files of pretty much any kind, like Rails logs, system logs, etc.

-To run it just run:
+To run it:

 ```
 $ ruby watch_file.rb path/to/log.log